jknightlab/eqtl-intro/slides/eqtl-analysis.md

 # Detecting eQTL
-## How do we know whether a locus is associated with the expression of a gene?
+## How do we know whether a locus is associated with the expression of a gene? {data-transition="none"}

 <div class="multicolumn">
 <div>